How to use Rufus to create a bootable USB drive with Windows, Linux, or FreeDOS

 How the Rufus app looks like

 Next, you have to plug in the USB memory stick that you want to use.
-Plug it into your Windows PC or device and Rufus should automatically detect it.
-When it does, the USB memory stick is listed in the Device list at the top of Rufus' window.
-If you also have other USB drives such as portable hard disks connected to your computer, they are also shown in this list.
-Make sure that you select the USB stick that you want to use and not some other drive because it is going to be formatted.
+Plug it into your Windows PC or device, and Rufus automatically detects it.
+When it does, the USB memory stick is included in the Device list at the top of Rufus’ window.
+If you also have other USB drives like portable hard disks connected to your computer, they are also shown in this list.
+Make sure that you select the USB stick you want to use and not some other drive, because it is going to be formatted.

 Rufus detected a USB memory stick